docsforadobe/after-effects-scripting-guide/docs/other/importoptions.md

 #### Description

 Reports whether the file can be imported as the source of a particular object type.
-If this method returns true, you can set the given type as the value of the [importAs](#importoptionsimportas) attribute.
+If this method returns `true`, you can set the given type as the value of the [importAs](#importoptionsimportas) attribute.

 #### Parameters